elevate0123/CSE/Sociology/Paper 1/02 Sociology as Science.md

 ## Fact value and objectivity
 ***
 #### Concept
 An abstraction representing objects/phenomena.
-Proxies of objects.
-Eg - Family, Caste, Kinships, etc Concepts should be unambiguous, precise and agreed upon by all so as to clarify researchers thinking.
-Concepts are abstract so must be operationalised.
-Eg - Social status concept operationalised by indicators like occupation, income
+Proxies of objects. #Eg - Family, Caste, Kinships, etc Concepts should be unambiguous, precise and agreed upon by all so as to clarify researchers thinking.
+Concepts are abstract so must be operationalised. #Eg - Social status concept operationalised by indicators like occupation, income

 ### Fact
 Latin word - Factum - Something made or done

-/commi

 ### Value